Rainbow-Mandala Clinic

 RMC embraces the following clinical protocols:

-The National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health
+The National Aboriginal and Torres Strait Islander Health Plan 2021–2031.
+Framework

 Factsheet